L T Foods Ltd Directors Report.

 Energy Savings through High Efficiency Motors:

-To reduce energy consumption from Lightning, replacement of Conventional Lamps, Street Lightning Halogen, HPSV WITH LED Light Fixtures were undertaken at various stations during the Year.
-As LEDs are extremely energy efficient and consume up to 60% less power than incandescent bulbs, this helped in reducing the Power Consumption and decreasing the maintenance cost due to its long lifespan.
+To conserve energy from Lighting, replacement of Convectional Lamps, Street Lighting Halogen, HPSV WITH LED Light Fixtures were undertaken at various stations during the year.
+As LEDs are extremely energy efficient and consume up to 60% less power than incandescent bulbs, this helped in reducing the Power consumption and decreasing the maintenance cost due to its long lifespan.

-The Company has continued achieved the Power Factor of .99 to ensure optimum utilization of Power.
+The Company has continued to achieved Power Factor of 0.99 to ensure optimum utilisation of Power.

 |Through Diesel Generator|